bobspizza/bobspizza.github.io/README.md

 View the page here: https://bobspizza.github.io

-The symbols will appear if you comment out the content of the 'known' array in the JavaScript file in your local clone.

 The big yellow symbols are "covert3".
 One artist was known, brainwaltzera.
 The other artist names were unknown, until the artwork was decoded.

+The symbols will appear if you comment out the content of the 'known' array in the JavaScript file in your local clone.

+Red squares are obscured but definitely there.
+Blue squares are obscured and we don't know if something is there or not.